edina/rdss-datavault/compose/README.md

 Some Datavault configuration is stored in the database.
 To setup the initial database, you can run the `./configure-storage.sh` script.
 The script should display the contents of the `ArchiveStores` table.
-If it displays nothing, or an error, thje database has not yet been created.
+If it displays nothing, or an error, then something has went wrong (most likely database initialisation).
-Try running `docker-compose stop broker` (but see *Using docker-compose directly* first) and then `make up` again.

 ### Other Commands